Best Practices for FDA Communication with IND Sponsors

-On December 9, 2015, the FDA announced the release of a draft guidance entitled, “Best Practices for Communication Between IND Sponsors and FDA During Drug Development.”
-The guidance attempts to promote timely, transparent, and effective communication between IND sponsors and the FDA.
+On December 9, 2015, the FDA released a draft guidance entitled, “Best Practices for Communication Between IND Sponsors and FDA During Drug Development.”
+The guidance attempts to promote timely, transparent, and effective communication between IND Sponsors and the FDA.

 - Expectations for appropriate methods, including the frequency, of such communications.”

 Meeting Types & FDA Best Practices

 In the draft guidance, the FDA states that “effective and timely communication between FDA and Sponsors promotes understanding of mutual goals and is invaluable to the drug development process.
 Central to this is the ability to communicate clearly, both orally and in writing, inside and outside the formal meeting format.”
 As such, the Agency will abide by the following best practices when communicating with Sponsors of IND applications: